Explainer: What we know about Trump's Middle East peace plan

 The last Israeli-Palestinian peace talks collapsed in 2014.

-Continuing obstacles include the expansion of Israeli settlements on occupied land and generations of mutual distrust.The last two decades have also seen the rise to power in Gaza of the armed Islamist movement Hamas, which is formally committed to Israel’s destruction and is in the midst of a decades-long power struggle with the western-backed Palestinian Authority, headed by President Mahmoud Abbas.
+Enduring obstacles include the expansion of Israeli settlements on occupied land and generations of mutual suspicion.The last two decades have also seen the rise to power in Gaza of the armed Islamist movement Hamas, which is formally committed to Israel’s destruction and is in the midst of a decades-long power struggle with the Western-backed Palestinian Authority, headed by President Mahmoud Abbas.

-The elephant in the room is the two-state solution - the long-standing international formula to bring about peace by creating an independent Palestinian state living side-by-side with Israel.
+The elephant in the room is the two-state solution - the long-standing international formula to bring about peace by creating an independent Palestinian state co-existing side-by-side with Israel.

 The United Nations and most nations around the world back this blueprint, the foundation of every peace plan for decades.

 The Trump administration has refrained from endorsing it.
-In November it reversed decades of U.S. policy when Secretary of State Mike Pompeo announced that Washington no longer regarded Israeli settlements on West Bank land as a breach of international law.
+In November it reversed decades of U.S. policy when Secretary of State Mike Pompeo announced Washington no longer regarded Israeli settlements in the West Bank as a breach of international law.

 Palestinians and most of the international community view the settlements as illegal under international law.
 Israel disputes this.

-Netanyahu “gladly” accepted Trump’s invitation to Washington “I think that the president is seeking to give Israel the peace and security that it deserves,” he said.
+His principal domestic rival, the centrist former general Benny Gantz, also visited Washington to discuss the deal with Trump, calling it “a significant and historic milestone”.

+Both are jostling for maximum political advantage ahead of the March 2 election, where Gantz will seek to oust Netanyahu as Israeli prime minister.

-But Palestinian Prime Minister President Mohammad Shtayyeh said the U.S. plan was “nothing but a plan to finish off the Palestinian cause.
+But Palestinian Prime Minister President Mohammad Shtayyeh said the Trump administration plan was “nothing but a plan to finish off the Palestinian cause.
 We reject it.”

 The Palestinian leadership said Washington can no longer be regarded as a mediator after a series of Trump decisions that delighted Israel but infuriated Palestinians.